Walodja1987/whatsapp-to-html/README.md

 * Extract the zip file on your local machine
 * Place the extracted folder within the cloned repository (where the `generate_html.py` file resides).
-* Name the extracted folder to whatever you like (e.g., `my_whatsapp_data`).
-Avoid using special characters like ä, ö, ü, etc., to prevent issues during processing.
+* Give the extracted folder any name you prefer (for example, `my_whatsapp_data`).
+The generated HTML file will use this folder name as a prefix (e.g., `my_whatsapp_data_chat.html`).
+To prevent issues during processing, avoid using special characters such as ä, ö, ü, etc..

 Your directory structure should now look like this:
 ```